Physical Therapy (DPT) Courses

 DPT8250 DPT Elective

-Each student is granted the opportunity to complete up to four electives designed to facilitate their ability to explore physical therapy content areas of interest, beyond the standard curriculum.
+Each student is granted the opportunity to complete up to three electives designed to facilitate their ability to explore physical therapy content areas of interest, beyond the standard curriculum.
 It can include the choice to obtain additional experience in one or two of the core physical therapy specialties and/or explore lengthier research projects.
 Students actively engage in applying basic and more advanced physical therapy knowledge, demonstrating and developing their clinical reasoning and communication skills to the evaluation, treatment, and management of common diseases and conditions encountered within the discipline or specialty chosen.
 Supervised clinical practice experiences occur under the supervision of a program-determined preceptor, clinical instructor or their designee(s).
 This course can be repeated up to four times throughout the curriculum and can occur within semesters 4, 5 and 8.

 Offered at Providence